Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-1. Once the new ingesters are started, wait at least 3 hours.
+1. Once the new ingesters are started and are ready, wait at least 3 hours.

    The 3 hours is calculated from `blocks_storage.tsdb.block_ranges_period` + `blocks_storage.tsdb.head_compaction_idle_timeout` Grafana Mimir parameters to give enough time for ingesters to remove stale series from memory.
 Stale series will be there due to series being moved between ingesters.